Back on the set of Whose Line is it Anyway

 Be sure to watch the new Whose Line episodes, to help make sure the show gets picked up.
 I hope we get a chance to make a bunch of new ones, cause they're so fun to make and to watch.
 And on a practical level, that baby I was pregnant with in the first episodes is now in high school.
 I'm gonna have college to pay for!

-The new episodes of Whose Line is it
+New episodes of Whose Line is it

-wearing what my husband calls my “hey-I'm-so-happy-to-be-working”
+wearing what my husband calls my “I'm-so-happy-to-be-working”

 Whose Line was the most amazing gig for me.
 We started out doing six hybrid episodes, shot in America but with the British host.
 We ended up